dominickpastore/pymd4c/README.md

 ---------------------

 The MD4C library provides various option flags for parsers and renderers as named constants.
 These are made available as module-level constants in PyMD4C.
-Also, each constant has a correspondient optional keyword argument that can be used instanciating parser and renderers.
+Also, each constant has a correspondent optional keyword argument that can be used instanciating parser and renderers.

 ### Parser Option Flags